TorbenRahbekKoch/mr-legacy/public/data/blogs/team-topologies/entry.md

 _Teams should evolve and morph over time._

-_The success of different types of teams does nlt depend solely on team members's skills and experience; it also depends on (perhaps most importantly) the surrounding environment, teams, and interactions._
+_The success of different types of teams does not depend solely on team members's skills and experience; it also depends on (perhaps most importantly) the surrounding environment, teams, and interactions._